 Coadministration of terfenadine is contraindicated in patients receiving Diflucan at multiple doses of 400 mg per day or higher based upon results of a multiple dose interaction study.
-Coadministration of other medicinal products known to prolong the QT interval and which are metabolised via the cytochrome P450 (CYP) 3A4 such as cisapride, astemizole, pimozide, quinidine, and erythromycin are contraindicated in patients receiving fluconazole (see sections 4.4 and 4.5).
+Coadministration of other medicinal products known to prolong the QT interval and which are metabolised via the cytochrome P450 (CYP) 3A4 such as cisapride, astemizole, pimozide, quinidine, and erythromycin are contraindicated in patients receiving fluconazole (see sections 4.4.
+Special warnings and precautions for use and 4.5.
+Interaction with other medicinal products and other forms of interaction).